DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Introduction

 As a proof of concept, we target the urgent challenge of designing rare earth (RE)-free magnets, critical for sustainable energy technologies but constrained by natural and geopolitical factors.
 Structures generated by DiffCrysGen were screened using ML property predictors for thermodynamic stability and magnetization, followed by rigorous DFT validation on selected candidates, including structural relaxation, magnetic property evaluation, and phonon stability analysis.
 This led to the identification of multiple previously unreported RE-free magnetic materials which include both ferromagnets with high saturation magnetization and magnetocrystalline anisotropy, and metallic antiferromagnets.

 Our work bridges generative AI, machine learning and inorganic materials design, introducing a generalizable platform for the {\it de novo} design of functional materials.
-By unifying structure generation into a single diffusion-based framework, DiffCrysGen accelerates the exploration of crystal chemical space and enables the discovery of novel materials with important implications for all areas of technology requiring advanced materials.
+By performing structure generation within a unified diffusion-based framework, DiffCrysGen accelerates the exploration of crystal chemical space and enables the design of novel materials with important implications for all areas of technology requiring advanced materials.